Sustainable Catering

 Liverpool Zero Waste

-Food donation is a great solution and something we are extremely passionate about.
-Sodexo Live! partners with charities across the city, including Liverpool Zero Food Waste Community, to donate leftover food.
+Food donation is a great solution reducing food waste, and something we are extremely passionate about here at ACC Liverpool.
+Sodexo Live! partners with charities across the city, including Liverpool Zero Food Waste Community, to donate leftover food as part of our sustainable catering solutions.
 Liverpool Zero Waste Community is a charity that collects surplus food and redistributes it to the local community.
 Their mission is to save food from landfill whilst simultaneously tackling the shame and stigma sometimes associated with the use of foodbanks by using terms like ‘saving’ and ‘re-homing’ leftover food.

 Since partnering with Liverpool Zero Food Waste in April 2023 we have donated over 3.8 tonnes of surplus food, equating to over 7,000 meals.